 It’s natural to want your employees to be as productive as possible, and every company will have occasional times that are busier than others.
-But don’t make the common mistake of wearing out your top talent.
+But don’t make the common mistake of burning out your top talent.
+Since the pandemic, there has been a move towards employee mental health and wellbeing.
+Initiatives have been put in place that focus more on the employee to reduce job stress.

-To avoid employee burnout, balance your high expectations with solid strategies to prevent employees from becoming overwhelmed.
+To avoid employee burnout, you’ll want to balance your high expectations with solid strategies to prevent employees from becoming overwhelmed.

 Overworked employees can affect every area of your business.
 Here’s how:

-- Productivity plummets when employees aren’t able to get everything done.
+- Productivity can plummet when employees aren’t able to get everything done.

 - Quality deteriorates when employees can’t take the time to do their jobs right.